alex/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
-The following sections explains all about the physical keyboard and the OS interrupts.
+The following sections explain all about the physical keyboard and the OS interrupts.
 But, a whole lot happens after that which isn't explained.
 When you just press "g" the browser receives the event and the entire auto-complete machinery kicks into high gear.
-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropbox below the URL bar.
+Depending on your browser's algorithm and if you are in private/incognito mode or not, various suggestions will be presented to you in the dropbox below the URL bar.
 Most of these algorithms prioritize results based on search history and bookmarks.
 You are going to type "google.com" so none of it matters, but a lot of code